ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

    * Validates if two irisImg records are present in the input
    * Retrieves the composite threshold level configured which is acceptable for a match
    * Validates if the composite match score is equal to greater than the composite threshold
-5. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err.
-The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, irisImg , pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, irisImg, pin, OTP), reqTime, fgerMinCn, fgerImgCn, irisImgCn, faceImgCn, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
+5. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
 1. Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition).
 1. The system proceeds to execute compare against Iris threshold
 1. Integrates the response with the static token generated for the authentication request.
 Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).